Dog treat icing can transform a plain dog cookie into a special gift or a bakery dog treat that you can charge several times more for…

 Here are some of the ingredients that are often used in dog icing:

-Soft or hard icing - Your choice of icing will depend largely on whether you want your icing to be soft or hard.
+Your choice of icing will depend largely on whether you want your icing to be soft or hard.

 Soft dog treat icings, like mashed potato icings, usually need to be refrigerated, and they will eventually soften the dog treat.